Liverpool & Leeds Canal

 After Wigan the canal heads north, but passes by another train station at Adlington, and then again at Chorley, before having a section away from train lines until Blackburn, from which the train and canal largely run together until Colne.

-Here the canal runs parallel to the now disused (but likely to reopen) Colne-Skipton trail line - and the next train station along the canal is found at Gargrave.
+Here the canal runs parallel to the now disused Colne-Skipton trail line (and here you have one of the few areas where public transport gets more complex to sort) - and the next train station along the canal is found at Gargrave.
 From here the train and canal run together all the way into Leeds, with numerous stops on the train line along the way.

 STAGES